-How many times have you read in the press stories around the quality of education, safety, safeguarding or fraud arising at an independent school that seemingly had controls in place to manage risks?
+How many times have you read in the press stories around the quality of education, safety, safeguarding or fraud arising at an academy that seemingly had controls in place to manage risks?
 In many of these cases controls were in place to manage the risks, but assurance was not obtained that they were being applied effectively.

-If something did go wrong, or an opportunity is missed, could you find yourself saying or being asked 'why did that happen?' or 'how did that happen?' or 'I thought X had done it' or 'who checked that Y was done?'
-Invariably leading to unexpected investigation and rectification costs, as well as embarrassment for individuals or even reputation damage for the school and governors.
+If something did go wrong, or an opportunity is missed, could you find yourself saying or being asked 'why did that happen?' or 'how did that happen?' or 'I thought X had done it' or 'who checked that Y was done?' invariably leading to unexpected investigation and rectification costs, as well as embarrassment for individuals or even reputation damage for the academy, the local governing body and trustees.

-The governors, senior management team, F&GP committee and external reviewers need to understand and recognise the difference between strategic and business as usual risks but also now be able to consider what an appropriate source of assurance is.
+The board, the local governing body, audit committee and the senior management team need to understand and recognise the difference between strategic and business as usual risks but also now be able to consider what an appropriate source of assurance is.

 Fig: 2.4.1 below outlines the challenges that a BAF can address for each key stakeholder.
-This is not an exhaustive list by any means, but provides an initial indicator as to the importance of governor assurance arrangements.
+This is not an exhaustive list by any means, but provides an initial indicator as to the importance of board assurance arrangements.